 Student IP confirmation letter

 There may be certain instances whereby a student requests a letter from College confirming that they own the IP they have generated in the course of their studies.
 In order to determine if College can issue such a letter, it will need to be determined that none of the exceptions in College’s IP policy apply and that there are no third party obligations pertaining to that IP.
-In the first instance an Intellectual Property Due Diligence Form (available from Commercialisation Office) needs to be completed and due diligence undertaken by the Commercialisation Office.
+In the first instance an Intellectual Property Due Diligence Form (available by emailing Dr Emma Toumi, Head of IP Strategy) needs to be completed and due diligence undertaken.

 Please note the circumstances whereby College can issue such a letter are limited.
 For example, if the student was completely self-funded, and the IP did not build upon College background IP nor was it jointly developed with College researchers, then, subject to confirmation by the due diligence process (i.e. no encumbrances pertaining to that IP were identified), the College would claim no ownership on that IP and a letter to that effect issued.